 For most of us, having a health relationship with food is nothing but a forethought.
 Eating helps to build strong bones and muscles, replenish vitamins and minerals and food is a vital source to promote life.
-Unfortunately, for some, food causes an uncontrollable craving that manifests as an addiction and leads to excessive consumption of sugars and carbohydrates that leads to physical, emotional and social consequences.
+Unfortunately, for some people food causes an uncontrollable craving that manifests as an addiction and leads to excessive consumption of sugars and other foods which leads to physical, emotional and social consequences.

 Until recently, many did not actually believe that there was a condition in which people could actually become addicted to food but recent scientific research has confirmed that food addiction is possible and does happen.
 Experiments in animals and in humans have shown that in some cases, the reward and pleasure centers that are triggered when using certain drugs can also be activated with food.
 The probability of such addiction is highly likely with foods that are rich in sugar, fat or salt but other foods can also play into an addiction as well.

 Food addiction is a disease similar to drug or alcohol addiction in which a chemical reaction in the brain is triggered by a certain behavior.
 With food addiction, the behavior that triggers the reaction is eating a particular food or a particular amount of food.
 This addiction manifests itself in the uncontrollable cravings that one has for excessive eating and typically involves eating salty, sugary or carbohydrate rich foods for satisfaction.